 I’ve just been reading issue 28 of ABR and read the response from Dave to Philip about comfort on a bike.
 Whilst I do not disagree with anything Dave says about screens and seats, and he does mention gel inserts in saddles.
 I just wanted to say that you can also get gel pads, a bit like Airhawk seats but gel pads.

 On to mirrors, fully agree with mirror extenders, those which also lift are useful, but how about also putting in vibration dampers?
 I had to search a fair bit for some for the Guzzi I have, but Louis had some, in Germany.
-With delivery they came to about £15, plus bank charges if you do bank transfer.
-John Wright
+With delivery, they came to about £15, plus bank charges if you do a bank transfer.

 Loving the latest edition of ABR (I have to confess this is the first time I’ve seen and therefore read the magazine, this will be rectified from now on!) and saw on the first page you want some adventure pics.